kurnivan-ny/flask-rest-api/tensorflow/sarcasm (sentimen analysis)/README.md

 # Flask REST API
 [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) [API](https://en.wikipedia.org/wiki/API)s are commonly used to expose Machine Learning (ML) models to other services.
-This folder contains an example REST API created using Flask to expose the logistic regression model from scikit-learn.
+This folder contains an example REST API created using Flask to expose the sentiment analysis model from tensorflow.

 ## Requirements